 Functional compartment syndrome resulting from overexertion can normally be healed within one or two days by cooling and resting the muscles.

-In contrast, compartment syndrome resulting from an injury is an emergency and requires immediate surgery.
+In contrast, compartment syndrome resulting from an injury is an emergency and requires immediate surgery, normally in an outpatient basis.
 A procedure known as a fasciotomy is performed to open the affected muscles and reduce the pressure.
 The surgical wound is only closed once the pressure has normalised and the tissue has recovered.